 Dog bites can be highly traumatic, resulting in much more than physical pain.
 Often, a dog bite attack victim also suffers severe disfigurement and psychological damage that may include a long-term fear of dogs.
 Unfortunately, these often-preventable attacks occur at an alarming rate.
 The Centers for Disease Control and Prevention (CDC) estimates that roughly 4.5 million people are attacked by dogs each year, and 20% of dog bite victims need medical assistance for their injuries.

 Fortunately, the state of Ohio has enacted a series of laws which hold dog owners responsible for the actions of their pets.
-If you've been the victim of a dog bite attack, Anthony Castelli can help you recover the compensation you deserve.
+See Ohio Dog Bite Law.
+If you've been the victim of a dog bite attack, you can reach Anthony Castelli for a free consultation at 513-621-2345

 Every Dog Bite is Serious